quminzhi/Algorithm/Algorithm-I/README.md

 > Given an integer array nums sorted in non-decreasing order, return an array of the squares of each number sorted in non-decreasing order.
 > Constrains: 1 <= nums.length <= 10^4, -10^4 <= nums[i] <= 10^4, nums is sorted in non-decreasing order.

 What we can learn from the problem is that how to carefully design your pointers.
-Wether scanning from ends and go inward or from center and go outward.
+Either scanning from ends and go inward or from center and go outward.

 ```c++
 vector<int> sortedSquares_sol2(vector<int>& nums) {